Kamayagoundanpatti

-Kamayagoundanpatti is a panchayat town in Theni district in the Indian state of Tamil Nadu.
+Kamayagowdapatti is a panchayat town in Theni district in the Indian state of Tamil Nadu.

 Demographics

 As of 2001 India census, In 2007 Kamayagoundanpatti had a population of 12,165.
 Males constitute 48% of the population and females 52%.
 Kamayagoundanpatti has an average literacy rate of 61%, higher than the national average of 59.5%: male literacy is 69%, and female literacy is 54%.
 In Kamayagoundanpatti, 11% of the population is under 6 years of age.

 It is 6 km south of Uthamapalayam and 4 km east of Cumbum, surrounded by Megamalai in the east and by western ghats of Suruli Hills in the south and Cumbum mettu hills in the west.